 The Block Arcade

-The Block is both laneway and arcade: the Victorian shopping galleria The Block Arcade is a heritage-listed beauty of mosaic-tiled floors, elaborately painted ceilings (make sure you go into Crabtree & Evelyn to view the stunning work by Philip Goatcher, commissioned by one-time occupant the Singer Sewing Machine Company), wrought ironwork, pressed tin ceilings and a high, domed glass canopy.
+The Block is both laneway and arcade: the Victorian shopping galleria The Block Arcade is a heritage-listed beauty of mosaic-tiled floors, elaborately painted ceilings, wrought ironwork, pressed tin ceilings and a high, domed glass canopy.
 It links Collins Street to Little Collins Street and in the west connects to Elizabeth Street.
 The Block Arcade meets Block Place, a partially covered laneway that shelters a number of shops and cafes.

-The Capitol Arcade joins Swanston Street and Howey Place (see below) and goes past Capitol House, designed by Walter Burley Griffin.
+The Capitol Arcade joins Swanston Street and Howey Place and goes past Capitol House, designed by Walter Burley Griffin.
 Upstairs is the Capitol Theatre, described as “the best cinema that was ever built or ever likely to be built” by architectural writer Robin Boyd in 1924.
-The cinema is still very fine and now owned by RMIT University.

 At the bottom of this dead-end lane that leads south from Little Collins Street between Swanston and Elizabeth streets is The Butterfly Club.
 A temple to all things kitsch, the bar/theatre space has been hosting cabaret and comedy performers since 1999 – Tim Minchin cut his teeth here.
 We have it on good authority that the later you turn up, the weirder the show is likely to be.

-Often called simply The Causeway, this pedestrian-only laneway between Bourke Street Mall and Little Collins Street is flanked by the Art Deco former Union Bank Building, which now houses the Laurent Patisserie.
+Often called simply The Causeway, this pedestrian-only laneway between Bourke Street Mall and Little Collins Street is flanked by the Art Deco former Union Bank Building.
 It’s pedestrian-only and lined with a cluster of eateries that’s busiest at lunchtime.

 The Centreway Arcade is a warren of little shops and cafes.
 It was built in the 1980s and provides a handy thoroughfare between Collins Street and Flinders Lane.